Elben85/CS4215-Rust-Project/src/compiler/README.md

 7. `EXIT_SCOPE`
-Restore the address of the env to one on the stack.
+Restore the address of the env to one on top of the runtime stack.
 `{ tag: "EXIT_SCOPE" }`